raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-attendees.md

 - encourages people to **take ownership of their time** and invest it where there is something that matters to them
 - in a company context, makes you realise **how brilliant and knowledgeable your colleagues are**, and fosters peer-to-peer learning

+# The fingerprint principle
 It is all about putting people at the centre of the experience, and about ‘autonomy and mastery’ at its peak.
+----> and **allowing people ‘from the trenches’ get their fingerprints on it** was for me the way to go (see [this article](https://www.estherderby.com/the-fingerprint-principle) by Esther Derby, one of my favourite thought leaders on change management).

 In between two breakout sessions a manager who was a bit sceptical about 400 people doing *“this Open Space thing”* commented: *“It’s amazing to see everybody doing their own thing!
 Who thought they could behave like adults?!”*
 He was really happy, and the second part of the sentence was genuinely sarcastic…but, but…it is true that sometimes in our 'corporate lives' managers seem to forget that they hired fully formed adults, who are intrinsically motivated and care about doing a good job (well, this is how I see it), and they feel better when they feel 100% in control, which is something that cannot happen in the Open Space.